F5CodeGuru/asm342/_build/html/_sources/module4/lab3/lab3.rst.txt

 .. code-block:: bash

-        python3 /home/f5student/agility2018/asm342/python/Module4Lab3-ex2-getSingleAsmPolicyFilterLogic.py
+        python3 /home/f5student/agility2018/asm342/python/Module4Lab3-ex2-getSingleAsmPolicyFilterLogic.py python1

 The output should display only the “python1” policy in json format.

 The instructor will talk through the script after all students have completed this task.
-Feel free to open the script to analyze it and run any of the curl commands to guide the student through the flow.
+Feel free to open the script to analyze it and run any of the curl commands to guide you through the flow.